C. Paul Jennewein: Controversy

-Jennewein exhibited his sculptures three times in the Great German Art Exhibitions (Große Deutsche Kunstausstellung) in Munich, in 1937, 1938 and 1939.
-These exhibitions, held in the House of German Art (Haus der Kunst) were overt Nazi propaganda events.
-Obligatory for all participating artists was the membership of the Reich Chamber of Culture (Reichskulturkammer), which could only be attained by submitting an Aryan certificate.
+Several posthumous profiles of Jennewein have brought attention to his participation in the Great German Art Exhibitions (Große Deutsche Kunstausstellung) in Munich in 1937, 1938, and 1939.
+The shows were held annually in the House of German Art (Haus der Deustchen Kunst) from 1937-1944 with direct oversight from Adolf Hitler.
+According to Head of Archive at Haus Der Kunst Sabine Brantl, which succeeded the Haus der Deutschen Kunst after the fall of the Nazi Germany, the exhibitions "established an aesthetic and political space that served to implement and display" the ideological goals of Nazism, including the construction of an Aryan supremacist racial hierarchy.
+Additionally, the exhibitions attempted to contrast with art that the Nazis had labeled as “degenerate” and purged from Germany.
+Artists exhibiting at the House of German Art were required to be members of the Reich Chamber of Fine Arts (Reichskulturkammer), which in turn could only be attained by submitting proof of "Aryan descent".
+However, it is not known whether Jennewein was a member; he may have been granted an exception to the requirement.

 Jennewein visited the Great German Art Exhibition in 1937 and came back very enthusiastic.
 In a letter d.d.
 8 December 1937 to the American Architect Charles Borie, Jennewein writes: “I have just returned from a great trip, and I am still talking about the things I saw in Germany….I also feel that at last I have found out the answer to: 'What is wrong with American Art’.
 In 1938 he was selected in Munich to a group of 25 preferred artist who were allowed to display yearly more than 5 artworks at the Great German Art Exhibitions.
 His displayed works, photographed by Heinrich Hoffmann (photographer), were printed on postcards issued by the House of German Art.
-Several works by Jennewein, identical to his bronzes displayed in the Third Reich, are currently uncommentated displayed by American institutions, including Yale University and the Metropolitan.
+Several works by Jennewein, identical to his bronzes displayed in the Third Reich, are currently displayed by American institutions, including Yale University and the Metropolitan.
 In 1938 Jennewein sold three bronzes to Adolf Hitler: 'Tänzerin' ('Greek Dance'), 'Rast' (Resting') and 'Komödie' ('Comedy') for 600, 370, respectively 380 Reichsmark.
 After the war the US government apparently paid him almost 30,000 dollars compensation for the destruction of his art works bombed in Munich by Allied bombers.